 Peder Garnaas-Halvorson is a cofounder and board member at large for Mwendo Congo.
 He graduated from St. Olaf College with a degree in French and Psychology in 2012.
 He is currently pursuing a Master Degree in Science, Technology, and Environmental Policy at the University of Minnesota's Humphrey School of Public Affairs.
 Peder visited the eastern Congo in 2014 and 2016 to make connections with local initiatives such as Panzi Hospital, Let Africa Live, and Idjwi Initiative.

 Lisa Nilles is a physician and chaplain.
 She has worked as a pediatrician in the Twin Cities and as a chaplain at a senior living campus in St. Paul.
-She serves Mwendo Congo as a leader of the Health Working Group.
+She serves Mwendo Congo as a leader of the Health Working Group and as a board member at large.
 She has not (yet!) traveled to the Democratic Republic of Congo, but looks forward to the chance to go soon and meet the inspiring Congolese colleagues with whom she has been in communication for the past two years!
 Lisa loves to speak to faith and other groups about the challenges of the Democratic Republic of Congo and the hope found in our partnership with stunning Congolese individuals and organizations.

 Other Leaders and Speakers